grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ```

 This is better.
-For example, as `ProductOutput` is a higher level abstraction (most probably an interface, as we discussed earlier) no implementation of the `WriteTo` method must be tied to any particular storage kind.
-This means that we are more free to develop different implementations of this method.
-In addition, each implementation of the `WriteTo` method is more useful as it can be reused with different kinds of `ProductOutput`s.
+For example, as `ProductOutput` is a higher-level abstraction (most probably an interface, as we discussed earlier) no implementation of the `WriteTo` method must be tied to any particular storage kind.
+This means that we have more freedom to develop different implementations of this method.
+Also, each implementation of the `WriteTo` method is more useful as it can be reused with different kinds of `ProductOutput`s.

 Another example might be a data interface, i.e. an interface with getters and setters only.
 Looking at this example: